mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 {{<toc>}}

 **TL;DR**: By examining the minified source code of the [Rite Aid Immunization Scheduler](https://www.riteaid.com/pharmacy/apt-scheduler) I was able to figure out a way to book vaccine appointments for my (eligible -- obviously) loved ones and family friends.
-In the end, my method successfully booked appointments for 8 individuals living in various parts of New Jersey.
+So far my method has successfully booked appointments for 8 individuals w/pre-existing conditions living in various parts of New Jersey.

 ## The Problem

-A few close family members of mine have pre-existing conditions which make them eligible to get the COVID vaccine.
+A few close family members of mine have pre-existing conditions making them eligible to get the COVID vaccine.
 I'm obviously concerned about their well being and have sought ways to snag them an appointment.

 Enter [**Vaccine Finder**](https://vaccinefinder.org/search), a nifty site that aggregates locations near you that are administering vaccines _and_ happen to have vaccines in stock.

 Perfect!
 This seemed to be the ideal solution.
 Except, whomp whomp, not really.
-For New Jersey at least, the research results takes the user to the respective landing pages of the vaccine providers - from my experience, these were mainly Rite Aid/CVS pharamacies:
+For New Jersey at least, the search results take the user to the respective landing pages of the vaccine providers - from my experience, these were mainly Rite Aid/CVS pharamacies:

 ![vaccine finder results](/dev/img/vaccinefinder.png)

-The [CVS pharmacy vaccination portal](https://www.cvs.com/immunizations/covid-19-vaccine) was pretty disappointing - everything is always booked and there is much else you can really do beyond that.
+The [CVS pharmacy vaccination portal](https://www.cvs.com/immunizations/covid-19-vaccine) was pretty disappointing - everything is always booked and there is not much else you can really do beyond that.

 ![cvs results](/dev/img/cvs.png)

-(PS: check out the CSV sidebar below for some commentary about the "feed" that is available here).
+_(PS: check out the CSV sidebar below for some commentary about the "feed" that is available here)._

 The [Rite Aid vaccination portal](https://www.riteaid.com/pharmacy/apt-scheduler) is a lot more interesting.

-It starts us off with a handy form that checks to see if one qualifies for booking an appointment.
+It starts the user off with a handy form that checks to see if s/he qualifies for booking an appointment.

 ![rite aid](/dev/img/riteaid.png)

-(PPS: check out sidebar#2 below for some commentary about the "rules engine" and determining if you qualify).
+_(PPS: check out sidebar#2 below for some commentary about the "rules engine" and determining if you qualify)._

 It's slick and doesn't even require a log in!
 So far, so good.
-Assuming you have a condition that qualifies you to book an appointment, you are led to the next screen / the beginning of your misery:
+Assuming you have a condition that qualifies you to book an appointment (the UX for this sucks but if you look at the rules engine commentary towards the end of this post, you may end up saving a few minutes), you are led to the next screen / the beginning of your misery:

 ![rite aid screen](/dev/img/riteaidscreen1.png)

-Ok great - let's pick a store and see where we end up.
+So far, this doesn't look so bad - let's pick a store and see where we end up.

 ![rite aid screen](/dev/img/riteaidscreen1_err1.png)